-Shooting baskets and scoring points is a thrill – we all know that!
-But a winning record requires a good defense, too.
+Shooting baskets and scoring points is a thrill – But a winning record requires a good defense, too.
 And a good defense begins with the most important aspect of playing defense – a proper defensive stance.

 That being said, a good fundamental defensive stance position does not take into account a player’s position on the floor, ball position on the floor or one-on-one defensive movement required by the player.
 That takes engaging the brain and knowledge of the game and – you’ve heard it before: P-R-A-C-T-I-C-E!!!